-Prohibited Conduct Potential Consequence(s) Illegal Substances or Paraphernalia, including Restorative Practices Alcohol: possession, sale, attempted sale, distribution, attempted distribution, use, or attempted use of drugs, alcohol, fake drugs, illegal steroids, Parent Notification Suspension or Expulsion illegal inhalants, or look-alike drugs Police Referral Tobacco/Nicotine: possession, sale, attempted sale, Restorative Practices distribution, attempted distribution, use, or attempted Parent Notification use of any form of tobacco, including vaping devices or supplies.
-Suspension or Expulsion Police Referral Disruptive Behavior or Insubordination: disrupting Restorative Practices the learning environment or school activity or violating Parent Notification a school rule or directive.
-Suspension or Expulsion Dangerous Weapon Possession: firearm, dagger, Restorative Practices dirk, stiletto, knife with a blade over 3 inches in length, Parent Notification pocketknife opened by a mechanical device, iron bar, or brass knuckles.
-Suspension or of brass knackes.
-Permanent Expulsion Police Referral Other Weapons and Look-Alike Weapons Restorative Practices Possession: an object that is not a "dangerous weapon," including but not limited to a pellet or air-soft Parent Notification gun, a knife with a blade of 3 inches or less, items Suspension or intended to look like a dangerous weapon, or similar Permanent Expulsion items.
-Police Referral Use of an Object as a Weapon: any object used to Restorative Practices threaten or harm another, regardless of whether injury results.
-Parent Notification resuits.
-Suspension or Permanent Expulsion Police Referral Arson: purposefully, intentionally, or maliciously Restorative Practices setting a fire on school property.
-Parent Notification Suspension or Dermanant Expulsion Permanent Expulsion Police Referral
+Prohibited Conduct Potential Consequence(s) Illegal Substances or Paraphernalia, including Alcohol: possession, sale, attempted sale, distribution, attempted distribution, use, or attempted use of drugs, alcohol, fake drugs, illegal steroids, illegal inhalants, or look-alike drugs Restorative PracticesParent NotificationSuspension or ExpulsionPolice Referral Tobacco/Nicotine: possession, sale, attempted sale, distribution, attempted distribution, use, or attempted use of any form of tobacco, including vaping devices or supplies.
+Restorative PracticesParent NotificationSuspension or ExpulsionPolice Referral Disruptive Behavior or Insubordination: disrupting the learning environment or school activity or violating a school rule or directive.
+Restorative PracticesParent NotificationSuspension or Expulsion Dangerous Weapon Possession: firearm, dagger, dirk, stiletto, knife with a blade over 3 inches in length, pocketknife opened by a mechanical device, iron bar, or brass knuckles.
+Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral

-Physical Assault (Student to Student): causing or attempting to cause physical harm to another through intentional use of force or violence.
-Restorative Practices Parent Notification Suspension or Expulsion up to 180 school days Police Referral Restorative Practices Physical Assault (Student to Employee, Volunteer, or Contractor): causing or attempting to cause physical harm to another through intentional use of force or violence.
-Parent Notification Suspension or Permanent Expulsion Police Referral Verbal or Written Threat, including Bomb or Similar Threat: statement that constitutes a threat against a student, employee, other person, or school property.
-Restorative Practices Parent Notification Suspension or Expulsion Police Referral Plagiarism, Cheating, or other Falsification of Schoolwork: submitting work that is not your own, including copying from others' work.
-Restorative Practices Credit Loss or Grade Reduction Parent Notification Suspension or Expulsion Discrimination, Harassment (including Sexual Harassment), and Bullying: violating Board Policy addressing anti-discrimination, anti-harassment, and anti-bullying.
+Other Weapons and Look-Alike Weapons Possession: an object that is not a "dangerous weapon," including but not limited to a pellet or air-soft gun, a knife with a blade of 3 inches or less, items intended to look like a dangerous weapon, or similar items.
+Use of an Object as a Weapon: any object used to threaten or harm another, regardless of whether injury results.
+Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Arson: purposefully, intentionally, or maliciously setting a fire on school property.
+Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Physical Assault (Student to Student): causing or attempting to cause physical harm to another through intentional use of force or violence.
+Restorative Practices Parent Notification Suspension or Expulsion up to 180 school days Police Referral Physical Assault (Student to Employee, Volunteer, or Contractor): causing or attempting to cause physical harm to another through intentional use of force or violence.
+Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Verbal or Written Threat, including Bomb or Similar Threat: statement that constitutes a threat against a student, employee, other person, or school property.
+Restorative PracticesParent NotificationSuspension or ExpulsionPolice Referral Plagiarism, Cheating, or other Falsification of Schoolwork: submitting work that is not your own, including copying from others' work.
+Restorative Practices Credit Loss or Grade Reduction Parent Notification Suspension or Expulsion

+Discrimination, Harassment (including Sexual Harassment), and Bullying: violating Board Policy addressing anti-discrimination, anti-harassment, and anti-bullying.
 Restorative PracticesParent NotificationSuspension or Expulsion Criminal Sexual Conduct: commits criminal sexual conduct in a school building or on school grounds; or pleads to, is convicted of, or is adjudicated for criminal sexual conduct against another student enrolled in the same school district; or commits criminal sexual conduct against another student enrolled in the same school district.
-Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Fighting, Inciting Violence, Filming a Fight or Assault, Distributing or Publishing a Fight or Assault Video Restorative PracticesParent NotificationSuspension or Expulsion

-Sexting: distribution or publication of lewd, pornographic, or sexually suggestive videos or photographs of students or staff.
+Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Restorative Practices Fighting, Inciting Violence, Filming a Fight or Assault, Distributing or Publishing a Fight or Assault Video Restorative Practices Parent Notification Suspension or Expulsion Sexting: distribution or publication of lewd, pornographic, or sexually suggestive videos or photographs of students or staff.
 Restorative PracticesParent NotificationSuspension or ExpulsionPolice Referral Misuse of District Technology: violating the District's acceptable use policies and agreement.
 Restorative PracticesParent NotificationSuspension or ExpulsionPolice Referral